 Increased convenience for customers/vendors | ACH allows customers or vendors to receive and process payments electronically, which can enhance customer satisfaction and improve business relationships. |

-If a business is primarily processing credit cards, using automated ACH can offer these benefits.
+If a business is primarily processing credit cards, using ACH payment automation can offer these benefits.

 Cost savings | ACH transactions often have lower processing fees compared to credit card transactions.
 Where card processing fees are typically a percentage of the transaction, many ACH providers charge a small flat fee per transaction.
 This particularly comes into play with high-value transactions. |